KevinWMatthews/blog_jekyll/_drafts/rust-ownership.md

   - ownership
 ---

-Rust's lifetime rules affect borrowing significantly.
-A recent version of Rust introduced a significate change to lifetimes, so Rust's borrow checker now behaves differently.
+Rust recently changed the behavior of the borrow checker by introducing [non-lexical lifetimes](https://doc.rust-lang.org/stable/edition-guide/rust-2018/ownership-and-lifetimes/non-lexical-lifetimes.html).
+This makes borrowing much easier but renders older example Rust code out of date.

+## Source

+Find [source code](https://github.com/KevinWMatthews/rust-ownership) on GitHub.
+For a similar example, see [this gist](https://gist.github.com/KevinWMatthews/bfd75c91adc6f23e8869992bd7c749c3).

+## Background

 Many languages, such as C, C++, Python, and Ruby, rely largely on lexical scoping.
 Historically Rust was similar - it used lexical lifetimes for references, aligning it with the common languages above.
-In recent versions Rust has introduced [non-lexical lifetimes](https://doc.rust-lang.org/edition-guide/rust-2018/ownership-and-lifetimes/non-lexical-lifetimes.html) for references.
+Rust now allows non-lexical lifetimes for references.
 This can be counterintuitive at first, but it offers quite a bit of flexibility with Rust's borrow checker.

-## Source

-Find [source code](https://github.com/KevinWMatthews/rust-ownership) on GitHub.
-For a similar example, see [this gist](https://gist.github.com/KevinWMatthews/bfd75c91adc6f23e8869992bd7c749c3).

 ## Reference lifetimes